Frequently Asked Questions

 • The defendant must be 18 years of age or older.

-• The defendant meets the criteria for severe mental illness and this illness contributes to the defendant's criminal behavior.
+• The defendant meets the criteria for several mental illnesses.

 The goals of BHC are as follows: